woossi0/suite/docs/usermanual/source/index.rst

 OpenGeo Suite User Manual
 -------------------------

-The OpenGeo User Manual will help you get the most out of the OpenGeo Suite.
+This User Manual will help you get the most out of OpenGeo Suite.

 :ref:`introduction`
-  Getting started with the OpenGeo Suite
+  Getting started with OpenGeo Suite

 :ref:`installation`
-  Install the OpenGeo Suite for your platform
+  Install OpenGeo Suite for your platform

 :ref:`webmaps`
   Publish your maps and data on the web